FilipeChagasDev/FilipeChagasDev/README.md

 * Database technologies: **PostgreSQL**
 * Operating systems: **Debian** and **Ubuntu**
 * Currently researching on: **non-intrusive load monitoring** and **electric systems**
+* Creator and writer of the Medium publication [CQ em Português](https://medium.com/cq-em-portugu%C3%AAs), a publication dedicated to the dissemination of quantum computing in Portuguese.

 ### Contact